Minimal setup for Azure cloud storage

 Create the Assumer identity

-Assign the Virtual Machine Contributor role and the Managed Identity Operator role to the Assumer managed identity on subscription level and then assign the Storage Blob Data Contributor on the scope of the container created earlier for Logs Location Base.
+Assign the Virtual Machine Contributor role and the Managed Identity Operator role to the Assumer managed identity on either the subscription or resource group level, and then assign the Storage Blob Data Contributor on the scope of the container created earlier for Logs Location Base.

 Steps